perma-id/w3id.org/dingo/README.md

-# DINGO - Data INtegration for Grants Ontology
+# DINGO - Data INtegration for Grants, Ontology

+Ontology for grants funding and projects.

 Contacts